Kike Linares: San Pedro

-After a short stint in Gibraltar, Linares returned to Spain and joined División de Honor club San Pedro.
-He made his debut for the club in a 3-0 home win against Rincón.
+After a short stint in Gibraltar, Linares returned to Spain and joined sixth tier División de Honor club San Pedro.
+He made his debut for the club in a 3–0 home win against Rincón.
 In May 2021, they have won promotion to Tercera División RFEF.

 In 2021–22 season, Linares won the Trofeo Antonio Naranjo – an award given to the best player of San Pedro in a certain season.

+Lamphun Warriors

+On 9 July 2022, Linares moved to Southeast Asia to joined Thai League 1 club Lamphun Warriors.
+He make his debut on 14 August in a goalless draw against Port.
+On 197 September, Linares scored his first goal for the club against Nakhon Ratchasima equalising for the team in a 2–2 draw.
+On 22 October, he scored the only goal in the match where he help his team to gained the three points in the league against Nongbua Pitchaya.

+PSM Makassar

+In July 2023, Linares moved to Liga 1 club PSM Makassar.
+He make his debut on 20 October in a league match against Arema.

+Return to Lamphun Warriors

+On 8 January 2024, Linares rejoined his former club Lamphun Warriors.

 International career

-Linares was born in Spain and is of Filipino descent through a grandmother.
+Linares was born in Spain and has Filipino lineage through his grandmother.